Viator Reservation System API (1.0)

 • A RESTful web API (also called a RESTful web service) is a web API implemented using HTTP and REST principles.
 Representational state transfer (REST) is a style of software architecture for distributed systems such as the World Wide Web.
 REST has emerged as a predominant web API design model.
 The REST architectural style was developed by W3C Technical Architecture Group (TAG) in parallel with HTTP/1.1, based on the existing design of HTTP/1.0.

-Both XML and JSON data formats are supported.
+Both XML (v1.0 only) and JSON (v1.0 and above) formats are supported.

 • JSON (JavaScript Object Notation), is a text-based open standard designed for human-readable data interchange.
 It is derived from the JavaScript scripting language for representing simple data structures and associative arrays, called objects.
 Despite its relationship to JavaScript, it is language-independent, with parsers available for many languages.